dtaylor0/finview/README.md

 # FinView - AG Grid + SQL Infinite Rows

 This is a simple test project to get AG Grid to render infinite rows with SQLite3 as a database.
-Adding server filtering/sorting next.
+Added server-side sorting, and will be adding server-side filtering next.

 Data source: [Nasdaq](https://www.nasdaq.com/market-activity/stocks/aapl/historical?page=1&rows_per_page=10&timeline=y10)